 In undertaking the role of coordinating whole-of-Australian Government information, messaging and activities, the JACC works with the Australian Transport Safety Bureau, the Australian Maritime Safety Authority, Geoscience Australia, Department of Defence, Department of Foreign Affairs and Trade, as well as many other Commonwealth and state government agencies.
-The JACC also facilitates international engagement with all countries involved in the search and manages the tripartite arrangement that exists between Malaysia, Australia and the People's Republic of China.
+The JACC is engaged with all countries involved in the search.

 On 30 March 2014, the former Prime Minister of Australia, the Hon Tony Abbott MP, established the JACC to coordinate the Australian Government's support for the search into missing flight MH370.

-Originally based in Perth, on 5 May 2014, the Deputy Prime Minister, the Hon Warren Truss MP, announced that the JACC would relocate to Canberra to ensure ongoing close communication with high level representatives from Malaysia and the People's Republic of China.
-The focus of search operations remains off the coast of Western Australia and all activities can be quickly relocated to Perth if required.
+Originally based in Perth, on 5 May 2014, the former Deputy Prime Minister, the Hon Warren Truss MP, announced that the JACC would relocate to Canberra to ensure ongoing close communication with high level representatives from Malaysia and the People's Republic of China.

 Cost of the Search

 The Australian Government has provided around $90 million as part of Australia's contribution to the search for Malaysia Airlines flight MH370, including $60 million towards the cost of the underwater search effort.

-The People's Republic of China has committed more than $20 million in the form of funding and equipment.
+The People's Republic of China contributed around $20 million in the form of funding and equipment.

-In addition to the earlier commitment to match Australia's contribution of $60 million, Malaysia has agreed to fund the balance of the costs associated with searching the entire 120,000 square kilometre search area.
+Malaysia agreed to fund the balance of the costs, of around $120 million, associated with searching the 120,000 square kilometre search area.